Ian Anderson

-Ian Scott Anderson MBE (born 10 August 1947) is a British musician, singer and songwriter best known for his work as the lead vocalist, flautist, acoustic guitarist and leader of the British rock band Jethro Tull.
-He is a multi-instrumentalist who, in addition to flute and acoustic guitar, plays keyboards, electric guitar, bass guitar, bouzouki, balalaika, saxophone, harmonica and a variety of whistles.
-His solo work began with the 1983 album Walk into Light; since then he has released another five works, including the sequel to the Jethro Tull album Thick as a Brick (1972) in 2012, titled Thick as a Brick 2.
+Ian Scott Anderson MBE (born 10 August 1947) is a British musician best known for being the chief vocalist, flautist, and acoustic guitarist of the rock band Jethro Tull.
+He is a multi-instrumentalist who also plays harmonica, keyboard, bass guitar, bouzouki, balalaika, saxophone, and a variety of whistles.
+His solo work began with Walk into Light in 1983; since then he has released another five albums, including the sequel to the 1972 Jethro Tull album Thick as a Brick, titled TaaB 2: Whatever Happened to Gerald Bostock?
+(2012).

 Early life

 Ian Anderson was born in Dunfermline, Fife, Scotland, the youngest of three brothers, to an English mother and a Scottish father.
-Anderson said, "I am a Brit.
-I’m a Brit.
+Anderson said, "I'm a Brit.
 I see myself as a product of that union."
 His father, James Anderson, ran the RSA Boiler Fluid Company in East Port, Dunfermline.
 Anderson's family moved to Edinburgh when he was three.
 He was influenced by his father's big band and jazz records and the emergence of rock music, but was disenchanted with the "showbiz" style of early American rock and roll stars like Elvis Presley.

-His family moved in 1959 to Blackpool, England, where he was educated at Blackpool Grammar School.
+Anderson's family moved in 1959 to Blackpool, England, where he was educated at Blackpool Grammar School.
 In a 2011 interview, Anderson said he was asked to leave grammar school for refusing to submit to corporal punishment (permitted at that time).
 He studied fine art at Blackpool College of Art from 1964 to 1966 while living in Lytham St Annes.